 In addition to designing, she works to educate other designers on their role in shaping our culture to be more inclusive and equitable, and to wield their creative power responsibly.
 She has developed and facilitated training and workshops for design teams on how to mitigate bias in the design process, and choose diverse images more consciously.
-Acacia also runs a learning account on Instagram called SpottingRacism where followers can learn more about how the images in advertising, design, and culture impact our perceptions and actions.
+She also runs a learning account on Instagram called SpottingRacism where followers can learn more about how the images in advertising, design, and culture impact our perceptions and actions.

-When she’s not designing, Acacia is tending to her many plants, creating custom bags for her Etsy shop, hiking in the forests near DC.
+When she’s not designing, Acacia is tending to her many plants, creating custom bags for her Etsy shop, and hiking in the forests near DC.